Shanna Salinas

 WORK IN PROGRESS:

-“‘we are all of paper’: Re-Writing the Textual Body in Salvador Plascencia’s The People of Paper” (in progress; will be submitted for review in 2021).
+“‘we are all of paper’: Re-Writing the Textual Body in Salvador Plascencia’s The People of Paper.”

 “‘¡No Más!’: Recovering Chicana Agency within Narratives of Historical Trauma in John Rechy’s The Miraculous Day of Amalia Gómez